HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Desktop Metal (DM) Investors with Losses to Contact Firm's Attorneys, Expanded Class Period, Feb. 22nd Deadline Approaching

 SAN FRANCISCO, Feb.
-05, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges Desktop Metal, Inc. (: DM) investors with significant losses to submit your losses now.
+9, 2022 /PRNewswire/ -- Hagens Berman urges Desktop Metal, Inc. (NYSE: DM) investors with significant losses to submit your losses now.

 The complaint alleges that Defendants made false and misleading statements concerning Desktop Metal's widely touted $300 million acquisition of EnvisionTEC, which closed on or about Feb.
 16, 2021.